-“Systemic Risk Analysis of Banking Industry Operational Losses Using Copula Correlations: Evidence from CCAR data” (with A. Abdymomunov)
+“Systemic Risk Analysis of Banking Industry Operational Losses Using Copula Correlations” (with A. Abdymomunov)

-“Modeling Operational Risk for Regulatory Capital”, 2nd Annual Capital Adequacy and Stress Testing Conference, New York, NY, October 2013.
+“Modeling Operational Risk for Regulatory Capital,” 2nd Annual Capital Adequacy and Stress Testing Conference, New York, New York, October 2013.

-“Tail Dependence in the US Banking Sector and Measures of Systemic Risk” (with E. Balla and M. Migueis).
-Federal Interagency Quantification Forum, Philadelphia, PA, December 2012.
+“Tail Dependence in the US Banking Sector and Measures of Systemic Risk” (with E. Balla and M. Migueis), Federal Interagency Quantification Forum, Philadelphia, Pennsylvania, December 2012.

-“Hidden Dependence of Extreme Losses in Emerging Market Stock Indices.”
-Economics Seminars, East Carolina University, Greenville, NC, February 2009.
+“Hidden Dependence of Extreme Losses in Emerging Market Stock Indices,” Economics Seminars, East Carolina University, Greenville, North Carolina, February 2009.

-“Financial Applications of Extreme Value Theory.”
-Rice University Econometrics Workshop, Houston, TX, October 2008.
+“Financial Applications of Extreme Value Theory,” Rice University Econometrics Workshop, Houston, Texas, October 2008.